 Nov 20, 2017

-Dr Sonali Kochhar was invited to make the opening presentation at thee Stakeholder Meeting on Maternal Interventions Vigilance in WHO on the need for Harmonized Vigilance Approaches for Pregnancy Interventions and Recent Initiatives- A Partner’s Perspective.
+Dr Sonali Kochhar was invited to make the opening presentation at the Stakeholder Meeting on Maternal Interventions Vigilance at World Health Organisation (WHO), Geneva on the need for Harmonized Vigilance Approaches for Pregnancy Interventions and Recent Initiatives- A Partner’s Perspective.

 Oct 16, 2017

 Maternal immunization holds the promise of further reducing morbidity and mortality among pregnant women and infants, particularly in low- and middle-income countries where there is the greatest burden of vaccine-preventable disease.
-This report, developed with input from a large, multidisciplinary group of experts, summarizes existing programs in pharmacovigilance and maternal, newborn, and child health surveillance in LMICs; identifies gaps and needs; and outlines a roadmap for program development and implementation for monitoring the safety of maternal immunizations in LMICs.
-Dr Sonali Kochhar, Medical Director, Global Healthcare Consulting was part of the Core Advisory Group, an Author and Reviewer for the report.
+This report from a Bill and Melinda Gates Foundation (BMGF)-funded project, developed with input from a large, multidisciplinary group of experts, summarizes existing programs in pharmacovigilance and maternal, newborn, and child health surveillance in LMICs; identifies gaps and needs and outlines a roadmap for program development and implementation for monitoring the safety of maternal immunizations in LMICs.
+Dr Sonali Kochhar, Medical Director, Global Healthcare Consulting was part of the Core Advisory Group for the project, and an Author and Reviewer for the report.

 Oct 6, 2017

 Group B Strep Support (GBSS) invited Dr Sonali Kochhar, Medical Director, Global Healthcare Consulting to join its International Medical Advisory Panel.
 GBSS is dedicated to working to stop group B Strep infections, including meningitis, in infants.
 Their goal is the eradication of group B Strep infections in infants.